You are here

 Corporations and the Constitution

 Our Constitution never uses the term “corporations,” referring instead to protections for “persons,” “the people,” and “citizens.”
-Yet in recent years, the Supreme Court has in several areas given corporations more protection than individuals.
+Yet in recent years, the Supreme Court has in several areas given corporations more protection than individuals, a trend CAC has tracked through its reports on the U.S. Chamber of Commerce and the Roberts Court.
 If anything, it should be the opposite, and CAC shows through text and history how the Constitution demands more protection for people than corporations.